top of page

 When we began our work in early 2020, the state had been financially healthy, with tens of millions of dollars in discretionary funds being spent every year.
 But too little of that money had been invested directly in programs that benefited children.

-Over the last two years, we have helped to change that.
+Over the last three years, we have helped to change that.
 Working with dozens of dedicated volunteers and supportive elected officials, we have helped to advocate for significant expansions in quality Pre-K, expanded school day, expanded school year, and student wellness center services for children living in poverty.
+We helped establish a new state program for juveniles leaving the state’s juvenile detention facilities designed to reduce the number of those young people who are rearrested.
+We led efforts to revitalize the state’s volunteer mentoring program in the state’s public schools.
+And we joined with other advocates to help pass legislation that will dramatically reduce the exposure of young children to toxic lead-based paint.

 Click here for photos of our volunteers and supporters!